Reflections on the design, applications and implementations of the normative specification language eFLINT: Design Reflections

 Note that the information captured by open types may be subject to change during execution.
 For example, it may be reasonable to assume additional bidders are added, whereas perhaps the minimum price of an object is fixed once set.
-A mechanism has been added to the language to provide `additional input' as part of a request (such as a query) to instantiate certain types for the duration of this request only.
-Additional input is only used for that particular execution request and has the highest priority\footnote{Additional input facts have a higher priority than facts created and terminated by actions/events which in turn have a higher priority than derived facts.} when establishing the truth of a fact.
-This mechanism can help to ensure the correctness of the information provided as part the request by ignoring previously provided instances of types.
-(If the input is to be provided once and for all, the specification or scenario can be extended to provide the information and the additional input mechanism need not be used.)
+A mechanism has been added to eFLINT-v3 to provide `additional input' alongside a phrase to instantiate certain types for the evaluation of this phrase only.
+For establishing truth, input has a higher priority than creation/termination which has a higher priority than derivation.

-The treatment of Unknown affects how applications interact with eFLINT services.
-The main design decisions are what happens when evaluation requires the determination whether an Unknown instance holds true and when evaluation requires the enumeration of the instances of an open type with an infinite domain.
-The execution of a phrase is interrupted when Unknown is encountered anywhere True or False is expected and reports the Unknown instance as an exception.
-The execution of a phrase is also interrupted when the instances of an open type need to be enumerated (e.g. to evaluate a \lstinline-Foreach- or \lstinline-Forall- expression) and the domain of the type is infinite.
-If the domain of the type was finite instead, the instances of the domain are enumerated (although possibly resulting in Unknown instance exceptions.)
-If the type were closed instead, all the True instances for the type available in the knowledge are enumerated, assuming all other instances are False.
-However, for open types with an infinite domain, the truth of all instances not recorded in the knowledge base is Unknown and it is therefore unknown which of these require enumeration.
+The treatment of unknown affects how applications interact with eFLINT reasoners.
+The main design decisions are what happens when (a) evaluation requires the determination whether an unknown instance holds true and when (b) evaluation requires the enumeration of the instances of an open type with an infinite domain.
+The execution of a phrase is interrupted, and an exception raised, when an unknown truth-assignment to an instance is required to evaluate a Boolean expression.
+The execution of a phrase is also interrupted when the instances of an open type need to be enumerated and the domain of the type is infinite.
+For open types with an infinite domain, the truth of all instances not recorded in the knowledge base is unknown and it is therefore unknown which instances require enumeration.
 In this case, the open type itself is reported as part of an exception alongside the interruption.